By Rachel Lankester, Mutton Club Editor

 In a world where so many have so little (even in the UK there are 4 million children living in poverty so the radio ads tell me), it feels rather excessive for me to spend lots of money on gifts others often don’t need or even want.
 It’s fine if gift-giving works for you and I’d never not give to children, but at 51, I feel I have everything I need.
 The things I want can’t be wrapped up as gifts that others can give me.
 I want more time for all the stuff I want to do.
 I want an end to ageism and sexism.
 I want to go on an around the world trip.
 I want to learn Argentine Tango.
 If I was writing a letter to Santa, those are the kinds of things I would put on it.

 I still get a few Christmas cards each year, but have gradually stopped sending them.
 I feel really Scrooge-like writing that, but I’d rather be in touch with people on an ongoing, if often irregular, basis.
-For most of my adult life I sent cards because I thought I needed to, especially to the few people who still sent them to me.
-But this year the building work gives me the perfect excuse to break free and not rush to get the last post!
+For most of my adult life I sent cards because I thought I needed to, especially to the few people who still send them to me.
+But not any more!
 (Thank you and sorry if you sent me a Christmas card this year!)

 Adult children are usually happy with money and if I tried to buy them actual presents I’m sure I’d get it wrong.
 I don’t want to receive presents, because then I have to worry about giving them.
 It just becomes this rather pointless exchange of things that neither side actually wants, at least in my family.
 The older I get, the less I feel like going through the motions any more.

-So I’ll be continuing my charitable donations instead and saving my pennies for the new paint.
+So I’ll be continuing my charitable donations instead and saving my pennies for other things.
 And I’ll try not to feel guilty and instead embrace my inner Scrooge.
 Guilt is such a useless emotion isn’t it!
-I know I’m not alone in feeling this way and just today I received a press release telling of new research saying 30% of UK adults dread the Christmas and New Year period because of increased stress levels.
+I know I’m not alone in feeling this way and recently I received a press release telling of new research saying 30% of UK adults dread the Christmas and New Year period because of increased stress levels.

 The present buying pressure is top of the list and of course the knock-on effect of managing finances and also general overindulgence.
 Then there is the stress of spending time with people you may not have much in common with because that’s what you do at Christmas.
 Or spending extended time with people better experienced in small doses.
 It’s really no surprise that more people file for divorce in January than at any other time of the year!
 And what about those who can’t do or don’t have the one big happy family thing?
 Or all those people for whom Christmas is the very loneliest time of the year?